 In their 2021 book Open Minds, legal scholars Carolyn Evans and Adrienne Stone consider a Canadian statement on freedom of speech from the University of Toronto.
 It promotes free exchange as mission-critical; but adds that the purpose of the university also depends upon an environment of tolerance and mutual respect … free from discrimination and harassment.
 Evans and Stone concur, arguing that freedom of speech is highly valued, but if members of the university are not treated as equals and cannot enjoy an environment in which they are able to participate fully, freedom of speech rings hollow…

 Again, this can be a very complex balancing act.
-To hypothesise, a radically inclusive university community, firmly committed to academic freedom and intellectual integrity, should help its students learn resilience by adopting (say) a hard heads, soft hearts approach to open-minded engagement with the issues at hand.
+To hypothesise, a radically inclusive university community, firmly committed to academic freedom and intellectual integrity, should help its students learn skills and resilience by adopting (say) a hard heads, soft hearts approach to open-minded engagement with the issues at hand.
 That is, it will promote informed and robust debate; ensure respect for the lawful rights of others; allow diverse points of view to be voiced openly; and also prioritise tolerance on campus for diverse identities as well as diverse views, to help prevent silencing or shaming.

 (In a multi-cultural, multi-faith society such as Australia, two-way tolerance has to be highlighted as a core value.
 As Voltaire’s Treatise on Tolerance put it, in his 1763 critique of religious persecutions in Europe: If you want us to tolerate your doctrine here, start by being neither intolerant, nor intolerable.)

+In sum, social inclusion aids learning, as well as intellectual challenge.
 At a 2018 forum on academic freedom and freedom of expression on Australian campuses, law professor Adrienne Stone pointed out that for some students, learning resilience on campus may be hard work and may take time: It is simply not fair to expect a student from, say, a disadvantaged background in a minority religion or race in their first term of their first year … to be in a position to withstand the kinds of hurly-burly and robustness of debate that I might, for example, ask of a third year law student.
 And I think that we ought to be a little bit more conscious and explicit about the way in which we differentiate these contexts and the way in which we build students up … we actually want to produce really quite courageous, resilient, civic participants.
 But that might be the end point and not the assumed starting point...

-A US example of this kind of resilience work is the Bridging the Gap (BTG) program already mentioned.
+A US example of this kind of socially inclusive resilience work is the Bridging the Gap (BTG) program already mentioned.
 It takes groups of students from liberal and conservative colleges and teaches them to listen to and learn from each other, then asks them to consider how best to solve complex social problems from diverse viewpoints.
-The program leaders invite students to participate on the basis of 4 principles:
+BTG program leaders invite students to participate on the basis of 4 principles:

 1. Our intention is to take seriously the things that others hold dear.
 If it matters to you then it will matter to me 2.
 We are not here to convince anyone they are wrong or try to change them 3.
 We are curious as to why others think the way we do, and rather than fearing we are diminished by listening carefully to ideas we might disagree with, we trust that we are enhanced by it 4.
 We believe there is more common ground and experience than we can anticipate, and when there is not, we can fundamentally disagree with someone and still respect, even love, them.